 Put a whole chicken in a stock pot and cover it with water (about 4 quarts).
 Turn the burner onto Medium-High heat.

-To make your chicken salad even more nutritious, I highly recommend getting your chicken (and the rest of your meat, for that matter) from Butcher Box.
+To make your chicken salad even more nutritious, I recommend getting your chicken (and the rest of your meat, for that matter) from Butcher Box.
 I’ve been ordering and loving their meat for several months now.
 Their chicken is organic, pasture-raised (they eat what they are naturally supposed to eat), and free of hormones, antibiotics, and GMOs.

 Add a teaspoon each of sea salt, black pepper, onion powder and garlic powder to the water and chicken.